Home » Health Conditions » Neurology » Brain Health

 Keeping Depression Down

 People always hear about how to ward off major diseases like heart disease and cancer.
 Of course, eating right, exercising and supplementing with vitamins, minerals, herbs and antioxidants will help.
 However, more abstract health conditions can sometimes be overlooked.
-For example, depression is an intangible and often harrowing state of mind that no microscope, stethoscope , CAT Scan or MRI can pinpoint.
+For example, depression is an intangible and often harrowing state of mind that no microscope, stethoscope , CAT Scan or can pinpoint.
 It is never seen.
 It is only felt.
 Yet, depression can tear families apart just as brutally as cancer or heart disease.
 And, as the world grows stranger and becomes more inundated with information, depression is expected to spread amongst the masses.
 In fact, the World Health Organization (WHO) predicts that depression will affect more people around the world than any other health problem within the next 20 years.

 depression